Keyboardly-App/keyboardly-dev/doc/Addon.md

 ## App's Addon Navigation Configuration

-To make app's add on navigation, follow this way:
+To make the app's add-on navigation, follow this way:

 1. include a dynamic navigation graph of the add-on to the default navigation graph. for sample: